porres/pd-else/README.md

 Then move it to your preferred install folder for Pd and add it to the path.

+Cross compiling is also possible with something like this

+<pre>make CC=arm-linux-gnueabihf-gcc target.arch=arm7l install objectsdir=../</pre>

 --------------------------------------------------------------------------

 ##Current Object list (286 objects):